Helping you into work!

 If you’re looking for work, whether it is full or part-time, we’re here to support you in your search.

-PRC works with over 500 local employers, as well as recruitment agencies and Jobcentre Plus to identify new job opportunities in the area and to provide training and support to give you the best chance of being successful.
+Peterborough College works with over 500 local employers, as well as recruitment agencies and Jobcentre Plus to identify new job opportunities in the area and to provide training and support to give you the best chance of being successful.

-PRC’s Jobsmart employment service can help make sure you have the tools to get the job done.
+The College’s Jobsmart employment service can help make sure you have the tools to get the job done.

 By registering with Jobsmart, you can benefit from: